Hippos in Serengeti

 Where do hippos live?

-Hippos are live in Sub-Saharan African spending most of their days submerged in water keeping their skin cool and moist.
-According to National Geographic, Hippos spend upwards of 16 hrs per day in water.
-Majority of Hippos populations are in Democratic Republic of the Congo, Uganda, Tanzania and Kenya, north through to Ethiopia, Somalia and Sudan, west to The Gambia, and south to South Africa.
+Hippos live in Sub-Saharan Africa spending most of their days submerged in water keeping their skin cool and moist.
+According to National Geographic, Hippos spend upwards of 16 hours per day in water.

 Hippos are herbivores?